karllhughes/learn/_posts/2020-11-08-airtable-publishing-calendar.md

 ### 5. Available Writers

-Our publishing calendar has a second table called “Writers” that stores profile information about each writer we work with.
+Our Airtable calendar has a second table called “Writers” that stores profile information about each writer we work with.

 The “Kanban View” shows you all our writers (these aren’t our real writers, don’t worry) broken down by their status (e.g.: “Applied,” “Accepted,” “Rejected,” “Inactive”).
 This allows us to review new writer applications, take inactive writers out of our pool, and see which articles each writer is assigned to.